Koredotcom/koredotai-docs/docs/platform/topic-guide/en/latest/conversationAnalytics.md

   <summary>How do I associate a label with a conversation?
   </summary>

 Labels tagged to a conversation help the analyst identify the criticality and the action needed for the bot.
-On the Conversation History dashboard, you can create custom labels to a conversation.
+On the Conversations History dashboard, you can add custom labels to a conversation.
+You can easily locate the labeled conversations using the Filters options.

   </details>